XiangJinyu/xiangjinyu.github.io/src/content/posts/2025-ai-thoughts.md

 Traditional MVC architecture is being reconstructed.

 - **Controller -> Agent Core**: the previously passive, hard-coded controller is being replaced by an intelligent “brain” that can plan autonomously and call tools.
-- **Model -> Capabilities**: the model layer is no longer just data storage; it evolves into a toolset (Tools) that provides capabilities and data.
+- **Model -> Capabilities**: the model layer is no longer just data storage; it evolves into a toolset that provides capabilities and data.
 - **View -> Generative Interface**: the view layer is undergoing the most radical change.
-It is no longer static UI rendering, but evolves into a **Generative Interface (generative interaction interface)**, where the interface is fluid and dynamically generated based on the Agent’s intent and the user’s immediate needs, and different teams are trying different approaches to such interactions.
+It is no longer static UI rendering, but evolves into a **Generative Interface**, where the interface is fluid and dynamically generated based on the Agent’s intent and the user’s immediate needs, and different teams are trying different approaches to such interactions.

 ### A game between two kinds of “product managers”